-Quite a lot of hostels these days have single sex dorms for those of you who don't want to share a dorm room with the opposite sex.
-So if that's a priority for you, you shouldn't have a problem finding a place to stay.
-It's worth mentioning that mixed dorms are more common, though.
-If you can't find a same sex dorm and don't want to stay in a mixed room, you'll be looking at a private room instead.
+Quite a lot of hostels have single-sex dorms for those of you who do not want to share a dorm room with the opposite sex.
+So if that's a priority for you, you should not have a problem finding a place to stay.
+It is worth mentioning that mixed dorms are more common, though.
+If you cannot find a same-sex dorm and do not want to stay in a mixed room, you will need to get a private room instead.

 In hostels, you should expect to share bathrooms, especially if you're going to be staying in a dorm.
-Private rooms will occasionally land you with an en-suite bathroom, but these are still fairly rare.
+Private rooms will occasionally come with an en-suite bathroom, but these are still fairly rare.

-Hostel bathrooms usually start the day clean, so if you're going to shower once a day, I'd suggest doing so as soon as you wake up.
+Hostel bathrooms usually start the day clean, so if you're going to shower once a day, do so as soon as you wake up.
 You're going to be sharing these bathrooms with dozens of travelers, and not all of them will be as clean and respectful as you are.
-By the end of the day, you can end up with all manner of stains and clutter in the bathroom.
+By the end of the day, you can end up with all types of stains and clutter in the bathroom.